Blog | 3rd Apr, 2020

 12. Get off gas!

 The extraction and burning of this dirty fossil fuel is contributing to climate change.
-Gas infrastructure such as import terminals can cause environmental damage to precious natural environments (for example, check out AGL’s plans for a gas import terminal in the pristine Westernport Bay).
+Gas infrastructure such as import terminals can cause environmental damage to precious natural environments (for example, drilling for gas right next to the 12 Apostles!).

 We strongly encourage all households to prioritise the replacement of gas appliances in the home to electric, with the view to install solar panels as soon as possible.